Bypass spam filtering for an email address or domain in Office 365

 • On Submit to Microsoft for analysis page.
 Select below information:

-• Select the submissions type: Email
+• Select the submission type: Email

-• Click on Browse files and select the saved email .msg file.
+• Click on Browse files and select the saved email .msg file

-• Choose a recipient who had an issue: Provide the email address of the recipient who reported this issue.
+• Choose a recipient who had an issue: Provide the email address of the recipient who reported this issue

 • Select Should not have been blocked (False positive)

-• Check the box Allow emails with similar attributes (URL, sender, etc.).
+• Check the box Allow emails with similar attributes (URL, sender, etc.)

-• Remove allow entry after: From the drop down Select the number of days after the whitelisting should be removed.
+• Remove allow entry after: From the drop-down, Select the number of days after the whitelisting should be removed

-Option 2 – Create a Transport rule in Exchange Online to bypass SPAM filtering
+Option 2 – Create a Transport rule in Exchange Online

 • Go to Mail flow > Rules > click on + Add a rule.

-Create a Transport rule in Exchange Online to bypass SPAM filtering
+Create a Transport rule in Exchange Online

 • Name: Bypass <domainname> domain from SPAM filtering